theresaneate/DevOpsTesting101/README.md

 ## Setups

-There will be setup steps emailed to and I will be available on email before, and in person on the day of the workshop to answer setup questions.
+There will be setup steps emailed to you and I will be available on email before, and in person on the day of the workshop to answer setup questions.
 These can also found on the [Setup](0-1-Setup.md) page.